Evidence-Based Policy Making - Methods that MatterWed 6 November 2019 to Thu 7 November 2019Centenary Professor Gerry StokerUniversity of Canberra

-The Institute for Governance and Policy Analysis (IGPA) will be running a two day Master Class on Evidence-Based Policy Making – Methods That Matter at the University of Canberra between Wednesday 7 November to Thursday 8 November.
+The Institute for Governance and Policy Analysis (IGPA) will be running a two-day Master Class on Evidence-Based Policy Making – Methods that Matter at the University of Canberra on Wednesday 6 November to Thursday 7 November.
 This two-day program aims at providing participants the opportunity to expand the range and variety of methods used to gather and analyse evidence for policy making.

 "This is an important book.
 University-based researchers, think tank staff, and policy makers, should all read it and follow its suggestions."
 Citizen’s Income Trust